ome/omeroweb-install/docs/index.rst

    such as
    `NGINX <https://nginx.org/>`_ and `Gunicorn <https://docs.gunicorn.org/>`_
 -  the built-in Django lightweight development server.
-This type of deployment should only be used for **testing** purpose only; see the :omerodoc:`developers/Web/Deployment` page.
+This type of deployment should only be used for **testing** purpose only; see the :omerodoc:`Developers Deployment <developers/Web/Deployment.html>` page.

-If you need help configuring your firewall rules, see :omerodoc:`sysadmins/server-security` for more details.
+If you need help configuring your firewall rules, see :omerodoc:`Security <sysadmins/server-security.html>` for more details.

 Depending upon which platform you are using, you may find a more specific walkthrough listed below.
 The guides use the example of deploying OMERO.web with